UPDATED INFORMATION FOR THE 2014-2015 SCHOOL YEAR IS NOW AVAILABLE

 Our 4 year old program is a kindergarten readiness program that enhances social, emotional, cognitive, fine motor, gross motor and sensory development.
 This is also a thematic play-based program supplemented with academic components.

-This program is also offered in two, three, and five day per week options in the morning or afternoon and is designed for 4year old children who are completely responsible for their own toileting needs.
+This program is also offered in two- or three-day per week options in the morning or afternoon and is designed for 4 year old children who are completely responsible for their own toileting needs.
 The five-day per week option is not available for the 2014 - 2015 school year.

 Jr. Kindergarten :